Introduction

 How does the Allianz Core Income 7 Fixed Index Annuity policy work?

-The Allianz Core Income 7 Fixed Index Annuity offers the annuitant to choose from one or more of the four indexes to determine his earnings crediting formula.
-Three of these indexes have an annual point-to-point strategy, and one of them has several interest crediting strategies and a fixed rate guaranteed interest strategy to choose from (making a total of 8 strategy options).
+The Allianz Core Income 7 Fixed Index Annuity offers the annuitant the choice of one or more of the five indexes to determine their earnings crediting formula.
+Three of these indexes are benchmark indexes, while two are Allianz exclusive indexes.
+Together, these indices offer 7 indexed allocation options.
+The plan also offers a fixed rate allocation option (making a total of 8 strategy options).
 We will discuss each available index briefly:

 The NASDAQ-100 Index is one of the world’s most popular indexes that tracks 100 of the largest domestic and international non-financial companies listed on the NASDAQ Stock Exchange based on market capitalization.
 It has a total market cap of $3.5 trillion as of the end of 2020.
 The NASDAQ-100 Index has a proven history of growth, impact, and performance.